vsoch/lolcow-operator/README.md

 $ operator-sdk create api --version=v1alpha1 --kind=Lolcow
 ```

-Make sure to install all dependencies (I think this might not be necessary - I saw it happen when I ran the previos command).
+Make sure to install all dependencies (I think this might not be necessary - I saw it happen when I ran the previous command).

 ```bash
 $ go mod tidy